ucdavis-adminit/erp-api-docs/docs/3.2 Oracle ERP Data Server/3.2.5 File Based Action Requests/HOME.md

 #### APIs Supporting SFTP Uploads

-At present, only the action request type below will be configured for file-upload access.
+At present, only the API action request type below will be configured for file-upload access.

 * `glJournalVoucher`